ocram444/EldenRL/README.md

 In this section we'll go over the code structure and functionality of the Project.

 <b>main.py</b><br>
 This is the main file that can be run to start the codebase.
-Most user settings can be found in here to make it as simple as possible.
+Most user settings can be found here to make it as simple as possible.

 <b>train.py</b><br>
-This is the center pice of the hole project.
+This is the center pice of the whole project.
 This is where the decision making and training actually happens.
 It should feel very familiar if youve worked on a Reinforcement Learning project before.
 For this we closely folloed OpenAI's <code>gym</code> structure.

 <b>EldenEnv.py</b><br>
 This is our Environment.
 Here we interact with the game (capturing the screen, performing actions and passing the observation/reward back to train.py).